The Fyodorov-Bouchaud formula and Liouville conformal field theory: Introduction and main result

 \subsection{Strategy of the proof}

 To explain the ideas behind our proof of Theorem \ref{FyBo}, we must make a detour in the world of conformal field theory (CFT).
 In 2014, David, Kupiainen, Rhodes and Vargas \cite{Sphere} applied the theory of GMC to define rigorously Liouville conformal field theory (LCFT) on the Riemann sphere.
 This theory was first introduced by A. Polyakov in his 1981 seminal paper \cite{Pol} where he proposed a path integral theory of random two dimensional surfaces.
 In \cite{Sphere} the authors discovered that the correlation functions of LCFT could be expressed as fractional moments of GMC measures with log singularities therefore rendering possible the mathematical study of LCFT.
 The theory was defined on the Riemann sphere in \cite{Sphere} then on the unit disk in \cite{Disk} and on other surfaces in \cite{Tori}, \cite{Annulus}.
-Let us also mention another interesting approach by Duplantier-Miller-Sheffield \cite{Mating} which develops a theory of quantum surfaces with two marked points linked to the two-point correlation function of LCFT (see \cite{ReviewDOZZ} for a precise statement of this connection).
+Let us also mention the landmark paper \cite{DuSh} by Duplantier-Sheffield establishing the first probabilistic formulation of the KPZ formula of physics using GMC type measures.
+This line of work was then pursued further by Duplantier-Miller-Sheffield \cite{Mating} which develops a theory of quantum surfaces equipped with a natural Liouville quantum gravity measure.
+For a connection with the framework of LCFT presented in section \ref{CFT}, see for instance \cite{Aru} or \cite[Lecture 2]{ReviewDOZZ}.

 Since Liouville theory is a CFT, one expects that it is possible to use the framework developed by Belavin, Polyakov and Zamolodchikov (BPZ) in \cite{BPZ} to compute explicitly its correlation functions.
 As a matter of fact, the original motivation of BPZ for introducing CFT was to compute the correlations of LCFT although it has now grown into a huge field of theoretical physics.
 Recently, Kupiainen, Rhodes and Vargas were indeed able to rigorously implement the BPZ framework for LCFT in a probabilistic setting.
 As an output of their constructions, they gave a proof of the celebrated DOZZ formula \cite{DOZZ1,DOZZ2} for the three-point function of LCFT whose value was conjectured independently by Dorn and Otto in \cite{DO} and by Zamolodchikov and Zamolodchikov in \cite{ZZ}.